Pesto Trapanese

 • Blend in the olive oil with a wooden spoon.
 Taste and adjust for salt.

-• Transfer the sauce to a large serving bowl and set aside.
+• Transfer the sauce to a large serving bowl.

-• To serve, sprinkle the pasta, or edge of the plates, with small or torn basil leaves.
+• To serve, sprinkle the pasta or plate borders with small or torn basil leaves.
 Serve with coarsely ground pepper and grated cheese at the table.
-Enjoy!
-Buon appetito!

-• Cheese Variation: Ricotta salata (hard salted ricotta)
+Cheese Variation: Try ricotta salata (hard salted ricotta)

 Tried this recipe?Let us know about it!
 Give a star rating & comment below.